google/gnostic/README.md

 particularly useful in strongly-typed languages like Go and Swift.

-Gnostic compiler code and the OpenAPI Protocol Buffer representation are automatically generated from the [OpenAPI JSON Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/schemas/v2.0/schema.json).
+Gnostic support code and the OpenAPI Protocol Buffer representation are automatically generated from the [OpenAPI JSON Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/schemas/v2.0/schema.json).
 Source code for the generator is in the [generator](generator) directory.